solarpx/ethers-abirpc/README.md

 ### Network management

-Network initialization can be achieved via keyword or by specifying the desired `ChainId`
+Network initialization is achieved via keyword or by specifying the desired `ChainId`

 ```rust
 let network = Network::ETHEREUM;